mattdesl/gifenc/README.md

 The simplest architecture, and the one used in my [Looom exporter](https://github.com/mattdesl/looom-tools/blob/dd04eb2985a8defec3dc9874600ca033bda5d96f/site/components/record.js#L250), is to:

 - Send the RGBA pixel data of each frame to one worker amongst a pool of multiple workers
-- In the worker, do quantization, apply palette, and then use `GIFEncoder({ auto: false })` to write a 'chunk' of GIF without a header or end-of-stream
+- In the worker, do quantization, apply palette or dither, and then use `GIFEncoder({ auto: false })` to write a 'chunk' of GIF without a header or end-of-stream
 - Send the encoded bytes view back to the main thread, which will store the chunk into a linear array
 - Once all streams have been encoded and their workers responded with encoded chunks, you can write all frames sequentially into a single GIF stream